 Death Stranding is a little bit behind schedule apparently since Kojima is looking to further test the game out and deliver a more polished product.
 His reasoning here is that Death Stranding is an open world game and as such, it requires additional testing.

-Kojima added that delays in game development are a common occurrence and that Death Stranding's delay is just a slight push back .
+Kojima added that delays in game development are a common occurrence and that Death Stranding's delay is .
 To be fair, neither Sony nor Kojima Productions revealed an official release date so a delay in development is not the end of the world, but his statements confirmed the existence of an internal release window.

 PlayStation 5 has not been revealed yet and its release date is also unknown but fans are starting to expect Death Stranding to end up being a bridge between the current and the next generation of the console, the same way it happened with Metal Gear V.